ARC-OPT/wbc/paper.md

 * A **controller** implements a function in the robot's task space, e.g., for maintaining balance, avoiding an obstacle, or following a trajectory.
 ARC-OPT provides various controllers in joint or Cartesian space, like PD-Controllers, or repulsive potential fields.
 * The **scene** sets up the QP, where the costs can be configured at runtime, and the constraints are specific for the implemented scene.
 Different scenes are currently implemented on velocity, acceleration and torque level.
 * The **robot model** computes the kinematic and dynamic information that the scene requires to set up the QP, like Jacobians, mass-inertia matrices, and gravity terms.
 ARC-OPT implements various robot models based on Pinocchio [@carpentier2019pinocchio], RBDL [@Felis2016], KDL [@kdl2021], and Hyrodyn [@2019_Kumar_HyRoDynApproach_IDETC].
-* The **solver** solves the QP set up by the scene to produce the required control input for the robot.
+* The **solver** solves the QP, which has been set up in the scene, and produces the required control input for the robot joints.
 ARC-OPT provides various QP solvers based on open-source implementations, e.g.,  qpOASES [@Ferreau2014], eiquadprog [@Eiquadprog2021], proxQP [@bambade2022], and qpSwift [@pandala2019qpswift].

+Apart from this, ARC-OPT implements various concepts typically used in WBC, like floating base dynamics, friction cone constraints, cost weighting, and task hierarchies.

 # Example